 |E6013||7 ga / .188″ (4.8 mm)||1/8″||125|

-You can also read this Weldpundit article on stick welding rods type and size selection.
+You can also read this Weldpundit article on stick rod type and size selection.

 Arc force (dig) for vertical welding

-Many modern stick welding machines allow you to set the arc force or dig function.
-This function senses the arc length, and if you push the rod in the puddle, it increases the amperage for a short time.
+Many modern machines allow you to set the arc force (or dig) function.
+This function senses the arc length, and if you push the rod in the puddle, it increases the amperage.
 This way, you avoid sticking the rod.

-For vertical welding, it’s best to set the arc force to 60% for cellulosic rods and 30% for basic and rutile rods.
+For vertical, it’s best to set the arc force to 60% for cellulosic rods and 30% for basic and rutile rods.